Nadock/verified_commits_check/README.md

 You can see this example in action in this repository [here](https://github.com/nadock/verified_commits_check/actions?query=workflow%3A%22An+example+workflow%22).

-### Message desitnations
+### Message destinations

-`verified_commits_check` can send the notification messages for unverified commmits to one of a few places.
+`verified_commits_check` can send the notification messages for unverified commits to one of a few places.
 By default, if you do not specify `MESSAGE_BACKEND`, it will be printed to the GitHub Actions build log.
-If you would prefer to have the messages sent to one of the other supported backend, follow the additional setup instructions for that backned below.
+If you would prefer to have the messages sent to one of the other supported backend, follow the additional setup instructions for that backend below.

 #### Slack webhook

 To have `verified_commits_check` send notification messages to a Slack Webhook, follow the steps below.

-1. Setup a Slack Webhook to recieve the notification message by following [Slack's guide here](https://slack.com/help/articles/115005265063-Incoming-Webhooks-for-Slack).
+1. Setup a Slack Webhook to receive the notification message by following [Slack's guide here](https://slack.com/help/articles/115005265063-Incoming-Webhooks-for-Slack).
 2. Add the Webhook URL setup in the previous step to your repositories secrets by following [GitHub's guide here](https://docs.github.com/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets-for-a-repository).
 3. Update your workflow file tin in include the `MESSAGE_BACKEND` and `SLACK_WEBHOOK_URL` environment variables like the example below.